kavia-common/spring-boot-jpa-postgresql-174384/README.md

 ## Run Spring Boot application

 This project includes the Maven Wrapper (`./mvnw`) and targets Java 17 with Spring Boot 3.1.x.
+No global Maven installation is required.

 - Verify Maven Wrapper and Java:
 ```